 - We provide bicycle racks for cyclists and the city provides free transit in the downtown core during the Festival.

-- Our Gardening Crew has planted hundreds of locally sourced xeriscape perennials throughout the site and partnering with the Salmon Arm Fall Fair Board, we are committed to adding to the number of trees that SAFMS has already planted on the Fairgrounds.
+- Our Gardening Crew has planted hundreds of locally sourced xeriscape perennials throughout the site and partnering with the Salmon Arm Fall Fair Board, we are committed to adding to the number of trees that SAFMS has already planted.

 - All gray water discharge from our event is responsibly drained into the municipal sewer treatment system.